 Outdoor events have access for all and there are volunteers available throughout the three days on foot offering a warm welcome, help or assistance.
 A full Programme booklet is available at many shops and outlets and the website has extensive information about performances and venues.
 Each individual indoor venue has its own policy and accessibility facilities e.g. stair-lifts, ramps, disabled toilets, lifts, hearing loops, disabled parking, providing transport when necessary.

 The Committee endeavour to keep most of the performances in venues in the level area of the town, and assistance is available through contact with the Information Centre if mobility is an issue.
-There is an A&E Hospital department in the centre of the town for emergencies
+There is an A&E Hospital in Torquay, MIU in Totnes (13 miles approx) and Newton Abbot (25 miles approx).

 Public Toilets, Disabled Toilets and Public Showers: